 The 12-13 hour fasting window is where you will start to see that increase in autophagy, and some fat burning, and then around the 16 hour fasting window, those things increase and you may also see an increase in human growth hormone production.
 Growth hormone typically goes down with age, but if we can keep it in the normal range, it is very regenerative.

-How do you know if this is for you?
+How do you know if fasting is for you?

 I don’t recommend doing any type of fasting without consulting your doctor, and especially if you want to go longer than 16 hours.